-- 82. The objectives of the Regional Nodes, as identified by symbol on Map 1H, are: - (1) To recognize Strategic Growth Areas in the Region which are an integral component of the Regional Urban Structure, and are historic downtown areas, or contain a concentration of public service facilities (i.e. hospitals, universities) and/or transitsupportive, high density uses. - (2) To leverage infrastructure investments and the development of public service facilities to support forecasted growth. - (3) To provide a range and mix of transit-supportive uses, such as residential, retail, office and public uses that supports the area in a pedestrian-oriented urban environment. - 82.1 The Regional Nodes as identified on Map 1H by symbol are:
+82. The objectives of the Regional Nodes, as identified by symbol on Map 1H, are:

+- (1) To recognize Strategic Growth Areas in the Region which are an integral component of the Regional Urban Structure, and are historic downtown areas, or contain a concentration of public service facilities (i.e. hospitals, universities) and/or transitsupportive, high density uses.

+- (2) To leverage infrastructure investments and the development of public service facilities to support forecasted growth.

+- (3) To provide a range and mix of transit-supportive uses, such as residential, retail, office and public uses that supports the area in a pedestrian-oriented urban environment.

+- (4) To reflect and reinforce Local Urban Structures.

+- 82.1 The Regional Nodes as identified on Map 1H by symbol are:

 - (1) Primary Regional Nodes that are planned to accommodate growth and contain a concentration of public service facilities or transit-supportive high-density uses, or which perform a regional transit network function at a scale appropriate for their context:

 - a) Uptown Core, Oakville;

 - b) Hospital District, Oakville;

 - c) Milton Education Village, Milton;

 - d) Palermo Village, Oakville; and

 - e) Uptown Urban Centre, Burlington.

 - (2) Secondary Regional Nodes that are historic downtown areas or villages, and/or are intended to be a focus for growth through mixed use intensification at a scale appropriate for its context:

 - a) Neyagawa Urban Core, Oakville;

 - b) Kerr Village, Oakville;

 - c) Bronte Village; Oakville;

 - d) Downtown Oakville;

 - e) Downtown Urban Centre, Burlington;

 - f) Downtown Georgetown, Halton Hills; and,

 - g) Guelph Street Corridor Halton Hills.

-- 82.2 It is the policy of the Region to:
+82.2 It is the policy of the Region to:

-- (1) Direct development with higher densities and mixed uses to Regional Nodes in accordance with the hierarchy identified in Section 79.2, and based on the level of existing and planned transit service.

-- (2) Encourage the Local Municipalities to delineate the boundaries of Regional Nodes, and identify a minimum density target expressed as the minimum number of residents and jobs per hectare for the delineated area.

-- (3) For applicable Regional Nodes identified in Table 2b, require the Local Municipalities to plan to achieve the target proportion of residents and jobs specified.

-- (4) Require the Local Municipalities to prepare detailed official plan policies or an Area-Specific Plan for Regional Nodes, in accordance with Sections 48 and 77(5) of this Plan.
+- (1) Direct development with higher densities and mixed uses to Regional Nodes in accordance with the hierarchy identified in Section 79.2, and based on the level of existing and planned transit service. - (2) Encourage the Local Municipalities to delineate the boundaries of Regional Nodes, and identify a minimum density target expressed as the minimum number of residents and jobs per hectare for the delineated area. - (3) For applicable Regional Nodes identified in Table 2b, require the Local Municipalities to plan to achieve a target proportion of residents and jobs in accordance with Section 55.3 and Table 2b of this Plan. - (4) Require the Local Municipalities to prepare detailed official plan policies or an Area-Specific Plan for Regional Nodes, in accordance with Sections 48 and 77(5) of this Plan.